 Part of being objective is spending equal amounts of time on each candidate.
 Scale your questions beforehand for the time allotted to interview and stay on target with each applicant.

-Wait until after you’ve had a chance to compare all candidates before you allude to any hiring decisions.
+Wait until after you have had a chance to compare all candidates before you allude to any hiring decisions.
 Remember, interviews are for gathering data to be analyzed after meeting with all scheduled applicants.

 The interview process is critical for both the applicant and the employer to give a good, positive impression.
 If the applicant walks away after having a negative interview experience, you may lose a loyal customer and never get a second chance to fix it.
 (And you might even read about it online!)